jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 Let's take a breath for a second.
 We started talking about how well GANs are supposed to work in the creation of new unheared soinus, but what are GANs exactly?

-GANs were introduced in the work [https://papers.nips.cc/paper/2014/file/5ca3e9b122f61f8f06494c97b1afccf3-Paper.pdf] and are essentially two separate models that are trained together with an opposed purpose.
+GANs were introduced [by Goodfellow et. al.](https://papers.nips.cc/paper/2014/file/5ca3e9b122f61f8f06494c97b1afccf3-Paper.pdf) and are essentially two separate models that are trained together with an opposed purpose.
 One of the models, the generative, generates new data samples; the second model, the discriminative, tells whether the data is original or it was created by the generative model.
 Due to their behavior, they are typicall compared to a counterfeiter and a cop.
 The counterfeiter keeps improving the quality of the works while the cop gets better at detecting which ones are real or faked.

 Basically, during the training process, the counterfeiter would get much better on creating new data (in this case images of new possible doinus) while the cop would imrpove on the detection of fake soinus, forcing the improvement of the counterfeiter.
 At some point, the generative model would be so good at creating doinus that it would become absolutely impossible for the discriminative model to discern among real or fake soinus, meaning we had a model cappable of creating good enough doinus.